devxschool/Spring2021SDET/src/oop/OOP_Questions_Notes.md

 Abstract classes cannot be instantiated directly;
 Abstract classes cannot be final, private because they are meant to be extended and all abstract methods are meant to be overridden;
-Abstract classes can have both abstract and non abstract methods [any number of them];
+Abstract classes can have both abstract and non-abstract methods [any number of them];
-Abstract classes can extend another abstract classes and abstract methods of the parent abstract class can either be implemented in the child abstract class or they have to be passed along to the other classes that extend it.
+Abstract classes can extend another abstract classes and abstract methods of the parent abstract class can either be implemented in the child abstract class, or they have to be passed along to the other classes that extend it.
-An abstract class can extend non abstract class and override it's methods but we won't be actually invoke those methods;
+An abstract class can extend non-abstract class and override its methods, but we won't be actually invoke those methods;

 ## Abstract methods: